Last heart transplant doctor leaves Oregon hospital

 PORTLAND, Ore.
 (AP) — The only remaining doctor in Oregon's only heart transplant program has resigned, leaving the state with no medical facilities that can perform the life-saving procedure.

-The Oregonian/OregonLive reports Thursday that Oregon Health & Science University will transfer the 20 patients on its waiting list to other transplant centers.
+Oregon Health & Science University is now working to transfer the 20 patients on its waiting list to other transplant centers, including those in Seattle and the San Francisco Bay Area, The Oregonian/OregonLive reported Thursday.

-The Portland hospital notified patients this week that it was suspending its heart transplant program for 14 days because one doctor had left and two others had given notice.
+The Portland, Oregon, hospital notified patients this earlier week that it was suspending its heart transplant program for 14 days because one doctor had left and two others had given notice, leaving one doctor to provide follow-up care.

-Other medical centers that have suspended similar programs have taken months or years to resurrect them.

-The final doctor to leave did not give a reason for her departure.
+The final doctor to leave did not give a reason for her departure, which was reported Thursday.

+OHSU said it won't evaluate new patients for transplants, accept donor hearts or perform any transplant surgeries for two weeks and is scrambling to find heart specialists to add to its program.

+But other medical centers that have been forced to suspend heart transplants have taken months or years to resurrect a program, the newspaper reported.

 Information from: The Oregonian/OregonLive, http://www.oregonlive.com